guillotinaweb/angular-traversal/README.md

 );
 ```

-If a lazy-loaded module declares several views, it might be annoying to declare all of them in our app component:
+If a lazy-loaded module declares several views, it might be annoying to declare them all in our app component:

 ```ts
 traverser.addLazyView('project-dashboard', 'Folder', () =>